NLnetLabs/cascade/doc/manual/source/thales.rst

 ..
 Tip::

-   Docker is NOT required to use Cascade.
-This example uses Docker because the Thales documentation describes how using Docker one can easily get PKCS#11 connectivity to a Thales Luna Cloud HSM working.

-   Hwoever, when running :program:`kmip2pkcs11` as a systemd service, i.e. not in a Docker container as this page describes, be aware that you will need to use the ``systemctl edit kmip2pkcs11`` command to set some extra systemd settings that the Thales Luna Cloud HSM PKCS#11 module needs.
+   When running :program:`kmip2pkcs11` as a systemd service, i.e. not in a Docker container as this page describes, be aware that you will need to use the ``systemctl edit kmip2pkcs11`` command to set some extra systemd settings that the Thales Luna Cloud HSM PKCS#11 module needs.

    .. code-block:: text